MicrosoftDocs/bot-docs/articles/bot-service-debug-cortana-skill.md

 ---
 title: Test a Cortana skill - Bot Service
-description: Learn how to test Cortana bots.
-See how to use Cortana to test bots that you built by using the Bot Framework SDK and that implement Cortana skills.
+description: Learn how to test Cortana skill bots.
+See how to test Bot Framework SDK bots that implement Cortana skills by invoking the bots from Cortana.
 keywords: Bot Framework SDK, register your bot, cortana
 author: v-ducvo
 ms.author: kamrani